aidevnn/DesertLand/README.md

 # DesertLand
-A Deep Learning framework for educative purpose in C#
+A Deep Learning framework for education purpose in C#